 "Chris Maser is a supreme storyteller, and Earth in Our Care: Ecology, Economy, and Sustainability is a compelling account highlighting the importance of understanding functional ecosystems in the 21st century.
 Using vivid examples of Nature's blueprint, Maser clearly shows that the integrity of terrestrial and aquatic ecosystems depend in their entirety upon healthy individual parts working in concert.
 This excellent book is a crucial addition to the burgeoning field of conservation biology and a requisite tool for all resource managers."—Reese Halter, Founder of Global Forest Science, Los Angeles, CA.

 Trees, Truffles, and Beasts: How Forests Function.
 2008.
 Rutgers University Press, New Brunswick, NJ.
-288 pp. (Senior author with Andrew W. Claridge and James M. Trappe.)
+288 pp. (Chris Maser, Andrew W. Claridge, and James M. Trappe.)

 "Accurate and authentic, Trees, Truffles, and Beasts: How Forests Function makes a major contribution to the field of natural resource management.
 This is a clear and compelling argument that there's much more to forests than meets the eye."—Jim Furnish, Deputy Chief for National Forest System (ret.), USDA Forest Service.

 Teaching Kids to Change The World: Lessons to Inspire Social Responsibility for Grades 6 - 12.
 2008.
 Search Institute, Minneapolis, MN.
-102 pp. (Junior author with Jennifer Griffin-Wiesner).
+102 pp. (Jennifer Griffin-Wiesner and Chris Maser).

 Through a series of modules, this resource offers educators and youth-group leaders a means of inspiring social consciousness and action among youth and teaches young people how to think, rather than what to think.
 Without money, power, or the right to vote, how do children and teenagers find a voice in society?
 How can educators and leaders talk meaningfully with students about such broad concepts?
 Avoiding partisan politics and moral debates, this resource equips educators with philosophical discussion questions, concrete illustrations, and active examples.
 Each component sets forth a theme or principle about change; a classroom experiment or activity that illustrates the theme; and an example of a social action or service project in which young people can participate to help create the change they wish to see, showing youth their role in the societal and environmental changes that occur across decades or even centuries.